Active teacher selection for reward learning: Active Teacher Selection

-Figure~\ref{fig:comparison_spec_gen} compares ATS with specific and general teacher selection.
-Standard RLHF systems do not allow the agent to select which teacher to query and are most akin to general selection.
-However, we show that the additional control afforded by specific selection allows ATS to make more informative queries.
-Figure~\ref{fig:specific/general} shows that ATS with specific teacher selection earns higher expected reward than ATS with general teacher selection, and Figure~\ref{fig:act-general} shows that ATS with general teacher selection queries all arms roughly equally, failing to identify the one with highest expected reward.
+We further investigate the impact of actively selecting \textit{which} teacher to query (``specific'' selection) over having the teacher chosen randomly (``general'' selection).
+Standard RLHF systems do not allow the agent to select which teacher to query and are therefore most akin to general selection.
+However, we find that the additional control afforded by specific selection allows ATS to make more informative queries, and consequently to earn higher reward.

+Figure~\ref{fig:comparison_spec_gen} compares the performance of the ATS algorithm with \textit{specific} teacher selection (in which ATS can choose which teacher to query) against \textit{general} teacher selection (in which the teacher is chosen randomly) on the conference recommendation task.
+Figure~\ref{fig:specific/general} shows that ATS with specific teacher selection consistently earns higher expected reward than ATS with general teacher selection across the course of training.
+Figure~\ref{fig:act-general} shows that ATS with general teacher selection queries all arms roughly equally, typically failing to identify the one with highest expected reward.
+The performance gap between specific and general selection demonstrates the importance of modeling differences between teachers and actively selecting \textit{which} teacher to query.